tldr-pages/tldr/pages/common/if.md

 `if {{condition_command}}; then {{echo "Condition is true"}}; fi`

-- Execute the specified commands if the condition command's exit status is nonzero:
+- Execute the specified commands if the condition command's exit status is not zero:

 `if ! {{condition_command}}; then {{echo "Condition is true"}}; fi`